I’ve been angry and upset this week and my escape is writing. So what follows here are my frustrated thoughts, written down for anyone to find.

 It could have been much worse, but that does not take away from the fact that it happened.
 Too many times you see drink spiking ending very badly.

-A few people have asked me how much I had to drink that night and this has frustated me the most – Getting your drink spiked from sick strangers has nothing to do with your own behavior.
+A few people have asked me how much I had to drink that night and this has frustrated me the most – Getting your drink spiked from sick strangers has nothing to do with your own behaviour.

 We’ve followed up with the bar and with police but unfortunately the people who did this have not been identified yet.
+One thing that was really unsettling was one of the security guards from the bar said “we see this happen to girls all the time”.
 How sick to know that these people are free to continue visiting bars around Melbourne.

 I’ve tried to research statistics on drink spiking in Melbourne or Victoria and it’s hard to find any numbers or reports, I truly hope this isn’t because people are not speaking out.
 If this happens to you (I honestly hope it doesn’t), please speak out, get help and let’s shine a light on this that it is not okay.